 Tor

-anonymous internet proxy network
+Anonymous internet proxy network

-data is routed through relays
+Data is routed through relays

-internal and external network
+Supports both internal (.onion) and external browsing

 Hyphanet (formerly Freenet)